 Business Tax Planning Reliefs

-In the first weeks of this pandemic, we saw many businesses concentrate on cash management, ensuring all available Government funding was utilised.
+In the first weeks of this pandemic, many businesses concentrated on cash management, making sure they took advantage of all available government funding.
+Schemes you may be familiar with, or have used, include:

-Now, as we move from the response phase to the management phase, it is time to look at longer-term strategies to help manage your cash flow.
+As you move from the response phase towards the management phase of the pandemic, it is time to introduce longer-term strategies to help strengthen your cash flow.

 - R&D Tax Credits